Amazon’s kooky new keyboard lets humans and AI write music together

-Amazon has come up with an entertaining, unlikely, way to get developers excited about using its AI services: music.
+Amazon has come up with an entertaining but unlikely way to get developers excited about using its AI services: music.

-At its AWS re:Invent event in Las Vegas on Sunday night the company unveiled a new music keyboard called DeepComposer, which developers can use to compose music in collaboration with Amazon generative AI models running in the cloud.
+At its AWS re:Invent event in Las Vegas on Sunday night, the company unveiled a new music keyboard called DeepComposer, which developers can use to compose music in collaboration with Amazon generative AI models running in the cloud.
 The keyboard plugs into a PC, where the human can use a control panel to communicate and collaborate with the AI models.
 Amazon calls DeepComposer “the world’s first machine learning-enabled musical keyboard.”

 Generative AI creates art, text, music, or other content based on examples fed to it via machine-learning models.
 In this case, the AWS models can create a four-part accompaniment around a simple melody or chord progression a developer might play on the keyboard.
 The accompaniment can be in one of four genre styles–rock, pop, jazz, or classical.

-But the point is not making great music (it doesn’t exactly do that), but rather to get familiar with AI models that create the tunes.
+But the point is not making great music (it doesn’t exactly do that) but rather to get familiar with AI models that create the tunes.

 “This whole system, DeepComposer, is designed for giving developers a hands-on opportunity to learn about this new technology while at the same time having fun with music,” said AWS engineer Mike Miller, who moved from Amazon’s consumer-electronics design group at Lab126 to AWS in order to create the generative AI models for music creation.